appcontainers/centos/6.8/readme.md

 ># Dockerfile Change-log:

-    06/11/2016 - Update to 6.8
+    11/28/2016 - Update to OS, add vim, and ansible as it will replace runconfig scripts 06/11/2016 - Update to 6.8
     12/14/2015 - Update to 6.7 official, epel change.
     09/29/2015 - Add Line to .bashrc to prevent additions to the basrc to be run from SSH/SCP login